House of the Seven Gables

 The House of the Seven Gables (also known as the Turner House or Turner-Ingersoll Mansion) is a 1668 colonial mansion in Salem, Massachusetts, named for its gables.
 It was made famous by Nathaniel Hawthorne's 1851 novel The House of the Seven Gables.
-The house is now a non-profit museum, with an admission fee charged for tours, as well as an active settlement house with programs for children.
-It was built for Captain John Turner by Samuel Wardwell and stayed with the family for three generations.
+The house is now a non-profit museum, with an admission fee charged for tours, as well as an active settlement house with programs for the local immigrant community including ESL and citizenship classes.
+It was built for Captain John Turner and stayed with the family for three generations.

 The house

-The earliest section of the House of the Seven Gables was built in 1668 for Capt.
-John Turner.
-It remained in his family for three generations, descending from John Turner II to John Turner III.
+The earliest section of the House of the Seven Gables was built in 1668 for Captain John Turner, a wealthy sea captain and merchant who was born in Salem, Massachusetts in 1644.
+Turner partially funded the house's construction through his business of selling fish to slave plantations in the West Indies.
+The property remained in his family's possession for three generations, descending from John Turner II to John Turner III.
 Facing south towards Salem Harbor, it was originally a two-room, 2 1/2-story house with a projecting front porch and a massive central chimney.
 This portion now forms the middle of the house.
 Four windows of the original ground-floor room (which became a dining room) remain in the house's side wall.

 A few years later, a kitchen lean-to and a new north kitchen ell to the rear of the house were added.
 By 1676, Turner had added a spacious south (front) extension with its own chimney, containing a parlor on the ground floor, with a large bed chamber above it.
 Ceilings in this new wing are higher than the very low ceilings in older parts of the house.
 The new wing featured double casement windows and an overhang with carved pendants; it was capped with a three-gabled garret.

 In the first half of the 18th century, John Turner II remodeled the house in the new Georgian style, adding wood paneling and sash windows.
 These alterations are preserved, very early examples of Georgian decor.
 The House of the Seven Gables is one of the oldest surviving timber-framed mansion houses in continental North America, with 17 rooms and over 8000 sqft including its large cellars.

 After John Turner III lost the family fortune, the house was acquired by the Ingersolls, who remodeled it again.
 Gables were removed, porches replaced, and Georgian trim added.